barryclark/jekyll-now/_posts/2021-07-11-Relearning-linear-regression.md

 So now we can no longer simplify the normal equation like we did in the 2d case.

+The thing that frustrated me about the other examples online is that you can derive the normal equation from $$Ab = Y$$, but we _know_ this equation isn't solvable.
+So why is the normal equation solvable?
+It's because when you use $$Ab = \hat{Y}$$, which is solvable, there are terms that actually cancel out when you isolate $$b$$.

 #### _Why_ does this work?

 Okay cool, what we did looks great.
 But _why_ does that work?
 Why does this projection approach give us the same solution as minimizing the least squares cost function?
 Well, because minimizing the least squares sum